DataDog/documentation/content/en/security/application_security/enabling/compatibility/php.md

 You can monitor application security for PHP apps running in Docker, Kubernetes, and AWS ECS.

-It supports the use of all PHP frameworks, and also the use no framework.
+The library supports the use of all PHP frameworks, and also the use of no framework.

 ## ASM capabilities support